aliasrobotics/ros1_fuzzer/docs/source/usage.rst

-The :func:`ros1_fuzzer.ros_commons.map_ros_types` function provides a dynamic strategy for the defined ROS Message class, that correctly sets up each of the elements of the message with corresponding data type fuzzers.
+The :func:`ros1_fuzzer.ros_commons.map_ros_types` function provides a dynamic strategy for the defined ROS Message class, that correctly sets up each of the elements of the message with the corresponding data type fuzzers.
 Examples can be extended to even fuzz different message types or sub-elements independently.
 Built in hypothesis :mod:`hypothesis.strategies` can be used as well.
 The :func:`hypothesis.given` decorator runs the decorated function with all the defined fuzz cases.